Last modified: 19 December 2013

-After the service of prayer and dedication there was a reception at the state apartments of Windsor Castle hosted by Queen Elizabeth II of Great Britain.
+After the service of prayer and dedication there was a reception at the state apartments of Windsor Castle hosted by Queen Elizabeth II of the United Kingdom.
 The guests mingled in the Grand Reception Room, St George’s Hall and the Waterloo Chamber.
 They drank Duchy champagne and were offered smoked salmon on brown bread sandwiches and roast venison with Balmoral redcurrant and port jelly on white bread, as well as egg and cress granary bread sandwiches, potted shrimp bridge rolls and mini Cornish pasties.
 Those with a sweet tooth enjoyed miniature ice cream cornets, caramel banana slices, strawberry tartlets, glazed mocha fudge, caramelised lemon tarts and scones with Cornish clotted cream and Duchy strawberry jam.
 The Prince of Wales personally ordered in 20 fruit cakes from Mrs Ethel Richardson, of Carmarthen, Wales, to add to the buffet.
 Guests said the Queen said: “I’ve got two things to announce to you of the greatest importance.
 The first is that the Grand National was won by Hedgehunter.
 The second is to say to you that despite Becher’s Brook and The Chair and all kinds of other terrible obstacles my son has come through and I’m very proud and wish them well.”
 The Prince of Wales is said to have responded in his own speech saying: “I don’t think I can compete with my mother on racing allusions.”

 At 18.05 after a champagne toast, the couple departed for their honeymoon in Scotland via the Castle’s Henry VIII gate.
 Princes William and Harry had decorated the Bentley which drove the couple away from the castle.
 The words “Prince” and “Duchess” were sprayed on either side of the windscreen and “Just Married” written on the back windscreen.
 Bunches of red, white and yellow metallic balloons had been tied to the couple’s car.
 The car drove away in a convoy of cars with police outriders to the RAF Northolt to fly to Aberdeen for the start of their two-week honeymoon.